A message from Tailhook whistleblower Paula Coughlin:

-Twenty-three years ago, Paula Coughlin went public after she was sexually assaulted in a hallway full of drunken aviators at the 1991 Tailhook convention.
-After coming forward about her attack, she was viewed as a troublemaker and a liar.
-Her character and credibility was dragged through the mud, and her military career was eventually ended as a result.
+Twenty-three years ago, I went public after I was sexually assaulted in a hallway full of drunken aviators at the 1991 Tailhook convention.
+After coming forward about my attack, I was viewed as a troublemaker and a liar.
+My character and credibility was dragged through the mud, and my military career was eventually ended as a result.

-Join Paula Coughlin and call on President Obama to stand up for victims and rescind the portions of his Executive Order that undermine basic privacy protections for victims of sexual assault in the military.
+Join me and call on President Obama to stand up for victims and rescind the portions of his Executive Order that undermine basic privacy protections for victims of sexual assault in the military.